awsdocs/aws-control-tower-guide/doc_source/roles-how.md

 To summarize, the `AWSControlTowerExecution` role and its associated policy gives you flexible control of security and compliance across your entire organization\.
 Therefore, breaches of security are less likely to occur\.

-## How AWS Control Tower aggregates unmanaged OUs and accounts<a name="config-role-for-organizations"></a>
+## How AWS Control Tower aggregates AWS Config rules in unmanaged OUs and accounts<a name="config-role-for-organizations"></a>

 The AWS Control Tower management account creates an organization\-level aggregator, which assists in detecting external AWS Config rules, so that AWS Control Tower does not need to gain access to unmanaged accounts\.
 The AWS Control Tower console shows you how many externally created AWS Config rules you have for a given account, and links you to the AWS Config console, where you can view details about those external rules\.

 To create the aggregator, AWS Control Tower adds a role with the permissions required to describe an organization and list the accounts under it\.
 The `AWSControlTowerConfigAggregatorRoleForOrganizations` role requires the `AWSConfigRoleForOrganizations` managed policy and a trust relationship with `config.amazonaws.com`\.

-Here is the artifact for the role:
+Here is the IAM policy \(JSON artifact\) attached to the role:

 ```